Veterinary Technician

 • Proficiency in word processing recommended.

-• Rabies vaccine series and titre prior to start of program (at student’s expense).
+• Rabies vaccine series or titre prior to start of program (at student’s expense).
+The rabies vaccinations/titre should be started in May or June, and proof is due by August 1.

-A limited number of spots are available for graduates of Northern College’s Veterinary Assistant or Animal Grooming programs.
+A limited number of spots are available in our Veterinary Technician and our Veterinary Technology – Wildlife Rehabilitation programs for graduates of Northern College’s Veterinary Assistant program.

-Graduates of those programs that wish to apply to the Veterinary Technician / Technology program must have – in addition to the usual requirements for direct entry from high school – a 75 percent minimum average (3.0 GPA) upon graduation from Veterinary Assistant or Animal Grooming programs.
+Graduates of this program that wish to apply to the Veterinary Technician program must have – in addition to the usual requirements for direct entry from high school – a 75 percent minimum average (3.0 GPA) upon graduation from Veterinary Assistant program.
 Applicants will be assessed according to highest academic achievement in their program.

 Tuition, Fees & Payments